karkipra/Top-N-RecSys/documents/Weekly Updates.md

 - [ ] Read recent papers and understand what JMcauly has done with the dataset.
 - [ ] **If there is time** method given itemID, returns metadata of the item.

+## Date: Mar 3, 2020

+Have the sentiments of review and summary done.

+### Notes:

+- Now that we have sentiment score, we can model as below
+   - \alpha x rating + \beta x sentiment
+   - If this model improves MAP then keep it
+- By analysing the reviews, we aim to find the most impactful words or features of products that help buyers make their decision (e.g. strong keywords).